tribbloid/shapesafe/README.md

 // [INFO] 1 >< 2 >< (3 >< 4) :<<= (i >< j)
 ```

-This is a deliberate design which allows complex operand compositions to be defined with no boilerplate (see [example above](#complex-function-composition-with-no-implicit-scope) and [the other example in the tutorial](https://github.com/tribbloid/shapesafe-demo/blob/db19e1a5c05ff302308a5744bedbe65dd9f62a5d/src/main/scala-shouldFail/shapesafe/demo/core/Tutorial.scala#L59)).
+This is a deliberate design which allows complex operand compositions to be defined with no boilerplate (see [example above](#complex-function-composition-with-no-implicit-scope) and [TutorialPart1/StaticReasoning](https://github.com/tribbloid/shapesafe-demo/blob/d5fdd40c896e649338d2b9b6a627e6e4ab985e59/src/main/scala-shouldFail/shapesafe/demo/tutorial/TutorialPart1.scala#L59)).

 Detection of errors only happens once the expression is evaluated (by explicitly calling `.eval` or `.reason`), which summons all algebraic rules like a proof assistant: